 Students may not leave class without the permission of the teacher in charge.
 Hall passes must be signed by the teacher and include date, time and destination.
-The official printed pass must be used at all times.
+An electronic pass of an official printed pass must be used at all times.
 Students may not be in the halls without an official hall pass.
 Any staff member may request to see the official hall pass when encountering a student in the halls.